OVERVIEW

 Meals: A la carte dinner at a local restaurant

-Accommodation: Parklands Country Garden & Lodges in ensuite rooms
+Accommodation: Parklands Country Garden & Lodges in Blackheath in ensuite rooms

 DAY 2